Forest animals: 9 animals adapted to forest life

 9. Woodlouse spider

-Small but perfectly formed, the business end of a woodlouse spider makes it a formidable forest predator.
-They may only be around 3cm long at the most, but these little spiders come with impressive mandibles.
+Small but perfectly formed.
+The business end of a woodlouse spider makes it a formidable forest predator.
+They may be just 3cm long at the most, but these little spiders come with impressive mandibles.
 Their prey?
 Woodlice, of course!

-They patrol their woodland habitat, hunting for woodlice underneath logs and stones.
-Their powerful fangs come into play when they go in for the kill: piercing the louse’s tough exoskeleton with ease.
+These spiders patrol their woodland habitat, hunting for woodlice underneath logs and stones.
+Their powerful fangs come into play when they hunt: piercing the louse’s tough exoskeleton with ease.